 Thus, all algorithms sharing this feature of \NMS are also called \emph{natural} merge sorts.

-In addition to being a natural merge sort, \TS also includes many optimisations, which were carefully engineered, through extensive testing, to offer the best complexity on \emph{real-life} data and \emph{real-life} computers.
-As a result, the general structure of \TS can be split into three main components: (i)~a simple policy for choosing which runs to merge, (ii)~a more complex policy for choosing which \emph{small} runs to merge, (e.g., runs of length less than 32), and (iii)~an equally complex sub-routine for merging runs.
-The second and third components were those which were the most finely tuned, hence understanding the subtleties of why they are efficient and how they could be improved seems difficult.
-The first component, however, is quite simple, and therefore it offers the best opportunities for modifying and improving \TS.
+In addition to being a natural merge sort, \TS also includes many optimisations, which were carefully engineered, through extensive testing, to offer the best complexity performances.
+As a result, the general structure of \TS can be split into three main components: (i)~a complicated variant of an insertion sort, which is used to deal with \emph{small} runs (e.g., runs of length less than 32), (ii)~a simple policy for choosing which \emph{large} runs to merge, (iii)~a complex sub-routine for merging these runs.
+The first and third components were those which were the most finely tuned, hence understanding the subtleties of why they are efficient and how they could be improved seems difficult.
+The second component, however, is quite simple, and therefore it offers the best opportunities for modifying and improving \TS.

 \paragraph{Context and related work}

 The success of \TS has nurtured the interest in the quest for sorting algorithms that would be adapted to arrays with few runs.
 However, the \emph{ad hoc} conception of \TS made its complexity analysis less easy than what one might have hoped, and it is only in 2015, a decade after \TS had been largely deployed, that Auger et al. proved that \TS required $\O(n \log(n))$ comparisons for sorting arrays of length $n$~\cite{AuNiPi15}.